JannieI/canvas-workstation-V3/src/app/roadmap.md

     Refactoring / tech debt / necessary improvements:
     -------------------------------------------------
     - review and check: it should NEVER be allowed to edit the DB itself - there must be a UI function for changing things.
 And always by the users, with rights if necessary.
-    - Change all components to use central (global var) createVegaLiteSpec ...
-    - Consider array.spice() instead of current deep copy - is more TS-like ...
+    - Consider array.splice() instead of current deep copy - is more TS-like ...
 Review ALL deep    copies - try JSONify or source.map(Object) - remember that Sl Object. did not deep copy!!
-    - Consider depricating gv.currentWidgets, gv = global.variables.
-THINK !
-Can 1) make  app.currentWidget = gv.currentWidget, ByRef.
-Test that this always updates.
-2) always refresh  gv.currentWidget  3) delete gv.currentWidget - check where uses and how.
-    THEN: consider all currentXXX, where XXX = Objects to follow the same methodology.
     - Add RouteGuard on 'Clarity Analytics', before going to web site ...
     BUG/ISSUE: multi-tab Slicers and Ws only refresh on the first one - when are the others done?
 To do them while hidden makes no sence - should we have a dirty flag, and filterSlicer on tab change??
     - ContainerFontSize - consider dropping it, and have a font size for Title, Shape-Text, etc.      Else it gets confusing ...